nodegram/nativeflare/apps/docs/docs/introduction.md

 🔥 **Inspired by [shadcn](https://ui.shadcn.com/), We Offer Something Unique**

 We draw inspiration from the groundbreaking work of [shadcn](https://ui.shadcn.com/), who introduced the concept of a flexible, non-dependency-based component collection.
-Their innovative approach has encouraged us to develop our own collection with a similar philosophy in mind.
+This innovative approach to component development is the foundation of our collection for React Native.

 🧩 **Pick What You Need, Customize as You Wish**